grammyjs/website/site/docs/resources/comparison.md

 ##### Advantages of Telegraf

 - Older, thus more mature
-- More plugins (but this is changing currently)
 - Many more example bots, both in the repository and in the wild
-- Telegraf 3 has significantly more users

 ### NTBA